 What are the two famous attractions in Los Angeles?

-The Bradbury, Union Station, Capitol Records, the Gamble House are just a few of the historical buildings and landmarks in Los Angeles.
+The Bradbury, Union Station, Capitol Records, and the Gamble House are just a few of the historical buildings and landmarks in Los Angeles.

 Top Los Angeles Attractions Map List – Don’t forget to add them to your Los Angeles Bucket List!